Shell Functions «Prev Next»

 1. Easier to read

-Using functions in shell scripts has several advantages:
+Using functions in Unix shell scripts offers several advantages:

 Scripts with functions are easier to read if you give your functions descriptive names.
 If you call a function add_new_user, it’s easy to tell what that code does.
 If, instead, you see 25 lines of code that add a new user to a file, it’s not immediately obvious what those lines of code do.